 - there was no rational basis for the moderation outcome.

 If the reviewer does not find a moderation error the outcome must not be changed.
 If the reviewer finds there was an error, the reviewer must re-moderate the teacher’s marking and adjust the marks appropriately.
 The exam board will normally adjust the grades where necessary.

-The Code included a rule that where an exam board found, following a review of moderation, that a student had been given a grade that was too high, the grade should not be reduced.
-It is important that students should be given the result their performance deserves.
-There is no automatic protection of a grade that is too high when such an error is found in other circumstances and we intend to withdraw this automatic protection.
-However, to allow schools and colleges to have time to adjust to the change, for 2016 such a protection will be in place.
+Currently, if a review of moderation finds that a student had been given a grade that was too high, the grade will not be reduced.
+There is no equivalent protection of a grade that is too high when such an error is found in other circumstances, and we intend to withdraw this automatic protection in due course.
 We will announce when the protection is removed.

 Timelines for reviews and appeals

 Each exam board must set and publish its own timelines, including the deadlines by which requests for a review or an appeal must be received.
 The exam boards have set common deadlines for 2017.

 Our rules do not specify set dates for the completion of reviews and appeals, but do set out minimum timescales that exam boards must meet.
 These ensure common, minimum timelines for students, schools and colleges.